ffamilyfriendly/Converter-Revolt/readme.md

 * rename example.env to .env
 * configure your discord application (add interaction url to whatever port you configured in .env)
 * run the bot!

-### register commands
-to register commands you need to start the bot with the first argument being either a server id or global for adding the commands globaly.

-**adding server specific commands (for debugging):**
-`node .
-874566459429355581` with "874566459429355581" being your server

-**adding commands globally:**
-`node . global`

-**do note:**
-you dont need to register commands every time you start the bot.
-The only time you should pass arguments is if you have changed any code related to any command or if you start the bot for the first time